Meet Maiama, Mariama & Alagie

 One thing was made clear among all three of them: they want an education.
 All are eager to learn both English and Italian.
 Alagie, like almost everyone I spoke to, loves football.
 His favorite team is Chelsea F.C.
 As for the girls, they only shyly repeated again and again that they wanted to go to school.

-Alagie, Maiama Kam, and Mariama Bah are amazing human beings.
+Maiama, Mariama & Alagie are amazing human beings.